admanaut/servant-box/README.md

 And finally host the API and Swagger UI in Heroku.

 ## Servant server
-A REST API (unauthenticated) built with servant-server.
+A REST API built with servant-server.

 ## Servant client
-Using server-client we generate all API functions and package them under an easy to use library ready to be distributed to consumers.
+Using server-client we generate all API functions and package them under an easy to use library, ready to be distributed to consumers.

 ## Servant swagger
+We can generate swagger spec via the swagger executable or request it from the API via /swagger.json

+### Swagger UI

+Once we have access to the swagger spec we ca use Swagger UI to render it.

+*locally*
+`docker run -p 8081:8080 -e API_URL=http://localhost:8080/swagger.json swaggerapi/swagger-ui`

+*Heroku*

 TODO

 ## Servant quickcheck